Acropolis Museum: Controversy

 Archaeological site below the main entrance to the museum.

-A controversy erupted over the plans of the new museum and whether it was appropriate to build it on the archaeological site in Makrygianni neighborhood.
+A controversy erupted over the plans of the new museum and whether it was appropriate to build it on the archaeological site in Makrygianni neighbourhood.
 Another concern was whether a large modern building would fit well into the landscape.

 In 2007, another controversy erupted over the proposed demolition of two historic buildings.
 These are in front of the museum, numbers 17 and 19, Dionysiou Areopagitou Street, facing the Acropolis.
 Bernard Tschumi has been showing photographic images of the space in front of the museum edited to remove the two buildings and nearby four-story-tall trees.
 The Greek Government had the two buildings de-listed historically although one is Neo-Classical and the other an example of Art Deco architecture.
 Protests against the proposed demolition came from international agencies such as INTBAU and ICOMOS.